bburky/playnite-non-steam-shortcuts/README.md

 Currently I can't figure out how to allow configuring a script extension.
 Please update `SHORTCUT_VDF_PATH` at the top of `nonsteam.py` manually to be the location of your `shortcuts.vdf` file.

-Probably should check if selected game is already a Steam game.
-We never want to make a non-Steam shortcut to a Steam game.

 Non-Steam shortcuts to games using emulators in Playnite are not working correctly.